simonmichael/hledger/hledger/hledger.m4.md

 **`amt:N, amt:'<N', amt:'<=N', amt:'>N', amt:'>=N'`**\
 Match postings with a single-commodity amount equal to, less than, or greater than N.
 (Postings with multi-commodity amounts are not tested and will always match.)
+`amt:` needs quotes to hide the less than/greater than sign from the command line shell.

 The comparison has two modes:
 if N is preceded by a + or - sign (or is 0), the two signed numbers are compared.
 Otherwise, the absolute magnitudes are compared, ignoring sign.

-`amt:` needs quotes to hide the less than/greater than sign from the command line shell.
+Keep in mind that `amt:` matches posting amounts, not account balances.

 ### code: query
 **`code:REGEX`**\